 Women, Peace and Security

-NATO and its partners are taking action to promote the role of women in peace and security.
-This demonstrates their commitment to support the implementation of United Nations Security Council Resolution (UNSCR) 1325 and related Resolutions (1820, 1888, 1889, 1960, 2106, 2122 and 2422).
-These Resolutions recognise the disproportionate impact that war and conflict has on women and children and highlight the fact that historically women have been left out of peace processes and stabilisation efforts.
-They call for full and equal participation of women at all levels ranging from conflict prevention to post-conflict reconstruction, peace and security.
-They call for the prevention of sexual violence and accountability to end impunity for incidents of sexual violence in conflict.
-Together, these resolutions frame the Women, Peace and Security agenda.
+NATO demonstrates its commitment to gender equality through the implementation of United Nations Security Council Resolutions (UNSCRs) on Women, Peace and Security (WPS).
+These Resolutions (1325, 1820, 1888, 1889, 1960, 2106, 2122 and 2422) recognise the disproportionate impact that conflict has on women and girls, and call for full and equal participation of women at all levels of conflict prevention to post-conflict reconstruction, and protection of women and girls from sexual violence in conflict.

 - At the 2014 Wales Summit, Allied leaders acknowledged that the integration of gender perspectives throughout NATO’s three essential core tasks (i.e. collective defence, crisis management and cooperative security) will contribute to a more modern, ready and responsive NATO.

-- Gender is an important focus of NATO’s cooperation with other international organisations – in particular the United Nations – and civil society.
+- Gender is an important focus of NATO’s cooperation with other international organisations – in particular the African Union (AU), the European Union (EU), the Organization for Security and Co-operation in Europe (OSCE) and the United Nations (UN) – as well as civil society.

-- The NATO Secretary General has appointed a Special Representative to serve as the high-level focal point on all aspects of NATO’s contributions to the Women, Peace and Security agenda.
+- The NATO Secretary General’s Special Representative serves as the high-level focal point for NATO’s contributions to the Women, Peace and Security agenda.

 More background information

-NATO and its partners’ active commitment to UNSCR 1325 and related Resolutions resulted in a formal NATO/EAPC policy to support the implementation of these Resolutions, first issued in December 2007.
+NATO and its partners’ active commitment to the UNSCRs on WPS resulted in a formal NATO/EAPC Policy on Women, Peace and Security to support the implementation of these Resolutions, first issued in December 2007.